markjchin123/hoddatasci-master-f2023/README.md

 # Communication

-You can book my office hours at: <https://outlook.office365.com/owa/calendar/WillDoyle@Vanderbilt365.onmicrosoft.com/bookings/> If my office hours don’t work for you, please make an appointment over email.
+You can book my office hours at: <https://calendly.com/mark-chin/hod3200-office-hours> If my office hours don’t work for you, please make an appointment over email.
 Student communications, including emails are my priority.
 However, due to the volume of email I receive, I may miss your message.
 To help with this problem, please place the phrase \`\`HOD 3200’’ in your subject line.
 I will search for these messages every time I access my email.
 You can also use Brightspace’s email function, which will automatically do this for you.
-If you have a general question that I can answer for the whole class, send me a message on twitter at [@wdoyle42](https://twitter.com/wdoyle42), tagged \#hoddatasci, or you can send a direct message.

 # The Tedious Stuff